FrancescoPinto/BriscolaAndroidApp/FIRSTRELEASEGUIDE.md

-All the source code for the first release is contained in: it.ma.polimi.briscola.controller (contains the class that controls the execution of a match) it.ma.polimi.briscola.model.briscola it.ma.polimi.briscola.model.briscola.twoplayers it.ma.polimi.briscola.model.deck
+All the source code for the first release is contained in:
+1) it.ma.polimi.briscola.controller (contains the class that controls the execution of a match)
+2) it.ma.polimi.briscola.model.briscola (the various tests)
+3) it.ma.polimi.briscola.model.briscola.twoplayers
+4) it.ma.polimi.briscola.model.deck

 Some code for the full release has been developed (however it is not granted to work!), it is contained in: it.ma.polimi.briscola.forfullrelease and its subpackages it.ma.polimi.briscola.junk (junk files I should have removed)

-Automated tests with JUnit are under it.ma.polimi.briscola (in the test folder in the Project View of android)
+Automated tests with JUnit are under it.ma.polimi.briscola (in the test folder in the Project View of android studio)

 Javadoc is under the folder JavaDoc